faraday-techno/relay-pro/docs/README.md

 ![alt text](./img/open-popup.png "Open pop up")
 5. Auto Book when new load appears (Make sure board is clean when this toggle is on):
 ![alt text](./img/auto-book.png "Open pop up")
-6. Alternativly setting may be set to stop when new load is added:
+6. Alternativly configuration may be set to stop when new load is added and highlight the new load:
 ![alt text](./img/stop.png "Open pop up")
 7. Click play button
 ![alt text](./img/play-highlight.png "Open pop up")